paul-hammant/tbd/content/5-min-overview/index.md

 The developer needs to run the build, to prove that they did not break anything with the commit **before** the commit is pushed anywhere.
 They might have to do a update/pull/sync before they commit/push the changes back to the team's version control server, and additional builds too.
-There's a risk a race condition there, but lets assume that is not going to happen for most teams.
+There's a risk a race condition there, but let us assume that is not going to happen for most teams.

 ### Code Reviews

 The developer needs to get the commit reviewed.
-Some teams will count the fact that the code was developed according to pair programming as an automatic review.
+Some teams will count the fact that the code was 'pair programmed' as an automatic review.
 Others team will follow a conventional design where the commit is marshaled for review before landing in the trunk.
 In modern portal solutions, marshaled nearly always means a branch/fork (Pull Request) that is visible to the team.